 For Veterans who present at a non-HMIS Referral Partner, that Referral Partner will follow the policies and procedures outlined in the CCHA Policies and Procedures for Referrals.

-The Veteran will remain on the Local By-name-list and will continue to be considered for all community-based, non-Veteran resources, following CE prioritization policy.
+Veterans may remain on the local Master List until they exit to permanent housing or to the inactive list per the CCHA Policies and Procedures.

 Clients who report to be Veterans but don’t meet eligibility requirements for any Veteran specific program will be referred by the VCR back to the Assessment Hub of the Local Continuum of Care.

-The VCR will coordinate with the CoC CE Lead(s) to “scrub” the Master List, checking for Veteran status identification, connection to services and data integrity.
-VA Homeless program staff will actively participate (either virtually or in person) in the case conferencing process that takes place amongst the community partners within the local CoC (referred to as Community Housing Review Community) with the goal of ensuring that Veteran’s housing needs are being met with all available and appropriate housing opportunities.
-In communities where case conferencing does not happen regularly, VA Homeless program staff will coordinate with local CoC/CE staff to recommend that there be an alternative system in place that ensures that Veterans are given full opportunity to access community based housing resources.
-Such alternatives may include shared case management responsibilities where the usual pathway to community housing resources is internal, or a transparent report out showing how Veterans have been considered for community based housing resources, or utilizing the ‘list scrubbing’ process as a way to ensure Veterans are considered for all community based housing resources.
+The VCR will coordinate with CES Lead(s) to address erroneous data duplications, review Veteran status of households on the Master List, and generally support coordination and data integrity.

+VA Homeless program staff will actively participate (either virtually or in person) in the case conferencing process that takes place amongst the community partners within the local CoC (referred to as Community Housing Review Community) as a means of utilizing the full spectrum of services and resources available to persons experiencing homelessness within the community.

 Domestic Violence, Sexual Violence, Dating Violence and Stalking: